AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 >[!NOTE]
 >
->On AEM as a Cloud Service, a separate vhost configuration must be used with a DocumentRoot at a higher-level than each of the sub-pages.
-This is handled by default in the archetype, but when multiple DocumentRoots are used, a higher priority vhost configuration must be used so that cache invalidation can be handled for the whole cache as it can not be configured separately for each site.
-The ServerAlias of this new configuration must accept the host header "localhost".
+>On AEM as a Cloud Service, a separate vhost configuration must be used with a DocumentRoot at a higher level than each of the sub-pages.
+This process is handled by default in the archetype.
+However, when multiple DocumentRoots are used, a higher-priority vhost configuration is required to handle cache invalidation for the entire cache, because it cannot be configured separately for each site.
+The ServerAlias of this new configuration must accept the host header "localhost."

-### Configure Dispatcher to Handle Multiple Domains {#configure-dispatcher-to-handle-multiple-domains}
+### Configure Dispatcher to handle multiple domains {#configure-dispatcher-to-handle-multiple-domains}

 To support URLs that include domain names and their corresponding virtual hosts, define the following Dispatcher farms: